-We tend to focus on our weight at the beginning of a new year, and we should pay attention to our pet’s weight too.
-According to a 2014 survey conducted by the Association for Pet Obesity Prevention (APOP), 57.9% of cats in the US are either overweight or obese.
+Research shows carrying extra weight leads to health problems, so it’s important to monitor our weight and nip gains in the bud.
+We should pay attention to our pet’s weight too.
+According to a survey conducted by the Association for Pet Obesity Prevention (APOP), 59% of cats in the US are either overweight or obese.

 Why Pet Obesity Happens

 So what does cause feline obesity?
 Lifestyle.
 Much like us, overweight cats are that way because of overeating and lack of exercise.
 Some cats are good at regulating their food intake, others are not.
 If too much food is made available to them, they will eat it.
 Indoor cats generally don’t have much stimulation in their environment — they aren’t stalking, chasing, jumping.

 One physical cause of cat obesity is hypothyroidism, an underperforming thyroid that slows down metabolism.
 This condition affects middle aged to senior cats, and can be controlled with medication.

 Reversing Pet Obesity To Get Your Cat Thin